Novice drivers must comply with a number of restrictions whilst developing the skills required to become safe drivers.

 |Plate style||Time period||Description|

-Except in the circumstances listed below, provisional driver's licence holders are not permitted to drive between midnight and am for the first 6 months that they hold a driver's licence (or periods amounting to an aggregate of six months) unless the driving is:
+Provisional driver's licence holders are not permitted to drive between midnight and am for the first six months that they hold a driver's licence (or periods amounting to an aggregate of six months) unless the driving is:

-- For the purpose of travelling to or from employment and by the shortest practicable route for achieving that purpose; or
+- For the purpose of travelling to or from employment and by the shortest practicable route for achieving that purpose,

-- For the purpose of travelling to or from schooling and by the shortest practicable route for achieving that purpose; and
+- For the purpose of travelling to or from schooling and by the shortest practicable route for achieving that purpose,

 - In the case of travel from employment or schooling, the travel commences as soon as is practicable after the employment or schooling ceases.